- SELF STUDY MODULES

 People have the right to:

-privacy and confidentiality in all aspects of their lives including
+- privacy and confidentiality in all aspects of their lives including their personal relationships

-a sexual relationship with another person if both are over the age
+- a sexual relationship with another person if both are over the age of consent

 - Do not sexually harass another person